The Practice of Faith

 too.

-- St Maria Skobtsova, "Types
+- St Mother Maria Skobtsova, "Types

 of Religious Lives": Essay written in 1937 and discovered in 1996.

-Mother Maria examines aspects of the inner life and the dangers of fascination with institutional structures, rituals, esthetics, and asceticism as ends in themselves.
+Mother Maria lucidly examines aspects of the inner life and the dangers of fascination with institutional structures, rituals, esthetics, and asceticism as ends in themselves.
 The author, who died martyrically at Ravensbruck Concentration Camp, was recently canonized by the Ecumenical Patriarchate.

 - Saint Mark the Ascetic (5th-6th c.), On